unibo-spe/spe-slides/content/08-advanced-git/_index.md

 # Signing commits

-Nice people *signs* commits, certifying their authorship.
+Nice people *sign* commits, certifying their authorship.

 * Signed commits appear with a {{< emoji "white_check_mark" >}} on GitHub